 Second, one important principle to observe is that when it comes to theology “abuse does not forbid proper use.”
 In other words, because the doctrine has been misused in the past, that doesn’t mean it cannot be properly taught or deployed again.
 Virtually any can be and has been abused at some point.
 Growing up Evangelical, I’ve certainly seen distortions and caricatures of the doctrine.
 We should be prepared to find, though, despite the distortions, there is a properly biblical truth to be held on to here.

 Well, with those caveats out of the way, let’s get to it, shall we?

 1. Critics often allege that penal substitution is anti-trinitarian in that it pits an angry Father punishing a loving Son, introducing a false split in the Godhead.
 While this can happen in popular preaching, when it comes to the tradition, this charge is manifestly false.
 Penal substitution is inherently trinitarian in that it follows the best Patristic pattern of thought in seeing atonement as the work of the whole Trinity.
 All trinitarian action begins with the Father, is accomplished through the Son, and perfected by the Spirit.
 In a properly-trinitarian PSA the Father hands over the Son, while the Son willingly offers himself up in obedience to the Father, and he does so through the empowering work of the Spirit.
-It is a costly work of love and sacrifice that posits no split purposes within the Godhead, but only one redemptive plan born of mutual love and mercy towards sinners.
+It is a costly work of love and sacrifice that posits no split purposes within the Godhead, for the Three being one God have one will.

 Also, contrary to popular mischaracterizations, the Father never hates the Son, but always looks on the Son in love, even while the Son suffers the penal consequences of sin in place of sinners.
 Calvin says as much: